Czech harpist, Soloist Acclaimed around the World

 Jana Boušková was also invited to teach for few months at the Indiana University in USA and at the Haute Ecole de Musique de Genève in Switzerland.

 Since 2005 Jana Boušková is a solo harpist of the Czech Philharmonic Orchestra.
-She is being regularly invited to participate in world renowned harp congresses and symposiums including International harp competition in the USA, France, Israel and else where and leads masterclasses all over the world.
+She is being regularly invited to participate in world renowned harp congresses and symposiums including Jury memberships at International harp competition in the USA, France, Italy Israel and else where and leads masterclasses all over the world.

 In 1999 she was the artistic director of the 7th World Harp Congress in Prague.
 Since 2000 she has been a member of the Artistic Board of the Academy of Performing Arts in Prague and the Czech Philharmonic Orchestra.